usagiryu/RSS3-Wiki/src/README.md

 The right to create, disseminate and distribute information should not be in the hands of centralized governing.
 It is the basic right of cyber lives.

-Gradually over the past two decades, contents and links have been controlled by several data superpowers, who then eats all the profits, privacy and freedom.
-This centralization also resulted in a terrible environment of user experience innovations: No matter how well your design and engineer your application, there is no way to compete with the data monopolies.
+Gradually over the past two decades, several data superpowers have controlled contents and links to create a toxic centralized atmosphere, where privacy and freedom are sacrificed for profits.
+This atmosphere further hinders innovations: No matter how well you design and engineer your application, there is no way to compete with the data monopolies.

 The world has been eager for a new way of information syndication.
 RSS used to be the pioneer of its time, now it’s time for us to pick up the baton and carry on.